-- 6.1 Legal: The Child Poverty (Scotland) Act places a legal requirement on Councils and NHS Health Board to produce a Local Child Poverty Action Report. - 6.2 Finance: Financial implications are shown in Appendix 1 (Delivery Plan, page 15 58). - 6.3 Human Resources: There are no direct HR implications arising from this report at present. - 6.4 Equality and Diversity: EIA can be found in Appendix 2 of this report. - Repopulation: A reduction in poverty levels will improve the quality of life for many residents in Inverclyde.
+- 6.2 Human Resources: There are no direct human resources implications arising from this report. - 6.3 Legal: The Child Poverty (Scotland) Act places a legal requirement on Councils and NHS Health Board to produce a Local Child Poverty Action Report. - 6.4 Equalities: EIA can be found in Appendix 2 of this report.

+- 6.5 Repopulation: A reduction in poverty levels will improve the quality of life for many residents in Inverclyde.
 Improved satisfaction levels may encourage more young people to stay in the area and may make Inverclyde a more attractive place for those considering moving to the area.
 Repopulation remains a key priority within the Inverclyde Outcomes Improvement Plan. - 6.6 Inequalities: Inequalities and poverty are inextricably linked therefore reducing poverty will have an impact of reducing inequalities in the area.

-7.0 CONSULTATIONS
+7.0 CONSULTATION